frictionlessdata/website-old/_case_studies/open-power-system-data.md

 rather you want to learn something about solar power in Switzerland) then this is, of course, the a long detour for a lot of our users.

-## How do you use the specs?

-**LH**: We collect time series data for renewable and thermal power plants, each of which we compile into a dataset that follows the standard for a Tabular Data Package[^tdp], consisting of a `datapackage.json` file for metadata and a CSV file containing the actual data.
+We collect time series data for renewable and thermal power plants, each of which we compile into a dataset that follows the specification for a Tabular Data Package[^tdp], consisting of a `datapackage.json` file for metadata and a CSV file containing the actual data.
 On top of this we include the same data in Excel format and also some differently structured CSV files to suit the needs of